The Self

 -

-- What is the core essence human beings are said to share?
+- What is the essential human beings are said to share?

-- What are some of the differences/similarities between the avocado and artichoke views of the self?
+- What are some differences/similarities between the avocado and artichoke views of the self?

 - What is the relationship between human and divine nature?